 "If I have done nothing else in my life but bring this wicked man to trial, I will not have lived in vain," Wiesenthal says of the capture of Stangl.

-Information supplied by Wiesenthal brings to light the wartime record of Valerian D. Trifa, the archbishop of the Romanian Orthodox Episcopate in the US.
-Trifa had been a leader of the fascist Iron Guard in Romania and had helped foment a massacre of Jews in Bucharest during 1941.
+Information supplied by Wiesenthal brings to light the wartime record of Valerian D. Trifa, the archbishop of the Romanian Orthodox Episcopate in the United States.
+Trifa had been a leader of the fascist Iron Guard in Romania and had helped instigate a massacre of Jews in Bucharest during 1941.
 He is deported to Portugal in August 1984, where he dies three years later.

 Former SS officer Josef Schwammberger is tracked to Argentina and extradited to Germany in 1987.
 Schwammberger is convicted for the killings of prisoners and slave labourers at camps in Poland and sentenced to life imprisonment in 1992.
 He dies in prison on 3 December 2004.